zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 No default action is taken if "p" and/or "v" is given, say specifying only "v" does a "check by file" of a programmed device.

-Data retreiving:
+Data retrieving:
-  -u, --upload=addr     Upload a datablock (see also: -s).
+  -u, --upload=addr     Upload a datablock (see also: --size).
-  -s, --size=num        Size of the data block do upload.
-(Default is 2) -x, --hex             Show a hexadecimal display of the uploaded data.
+  -s, --size=num        Size of the data block to upload (Default is 2).
+  -x, --hex             Show a hexadecimal display of the uploaded data.
-                        (Default)
+                        This is the default format, see also --bin, --ihex.
   -b, --bin             Get binary uploaded data.
 This can be used
                         to redirect the output into a file.
   -i, --ihex            Uploaded data is output in Intel HEX format.